boredsquirrel/COPR-command/README.md

 # standalone copr command
+> [!NOTE]
-This Tool is not made or supported by the Fedora Project, but aims to reproduce the `dnf copr` functionalities for easily adding COPRs on Fedora Atomic.
+> This Tool is not made or supported by the Fedora Project, but aims to reproduce the `dnf copr` functionalities for easily adding COPRs on Fedora Atomic Desktops, IoT and CoreOS.

-It does everything rootless (unlike `dnf copr`) and only requires privilege escalation using `pkexec` for writing the repo file.
-Thus is also works without `sudo`.
+It does most actions rootless (unlike `dnf copr`) and only requires privilege escalation using `pkexec` for writing the repo file.
+Thus it also works without `sudo`.

 ```
 Usage: copr [OPTION] [ARGUMENT]